S. S. Sajideen Qasmi

 Syed Siraj us Sajideen Katki (1939–2006), also known as S.S.
 Sajideen Qasmi, was an Indian Islamic scholar, poet, and orator.
-He dedicated almost his entire career to Jamia Islamia Markazul Uloom, Sungra.
-He also served as the President of Jamiat Ulama Odisha and the second Amīr-e-Sharī'at of Imārat-e-Shar'ia, Odisha.
+He was associated for most of his career with Jamia Islamia Markazul Uloom, Sungra.
+He served as President of Jamiat Ulama Odisha and as the second Amīr-e-Sharīʿat of Imārat-e-Sharīʿa, Odisha.

 Early life and education

 Syed Siraj us Sajideen Katki was born in 1939 in Daryapur, Sungra, in the Cuttack district of the Indian state of Orissa (now Odisha).
-He received his primary education in Persian and Arabic languages from Muhammad Ismail Katki, Abdul Quddus Katki, Abdul Ghaffar Maninathpuri, Muhammad Ishaq Daryapuri, Muhammad Ismail Patnavi, etc. at Madrasa Arabia Islamia Sungra (now Jamia Islamia Markazul Uloom, Sungra).
+He received his primary education in the Persian and Arabic languages at Madrasa Arabia Islamia, Sungra (now Jamia Islamia Markazul Uloom, Sungra).
+His teachers there included Muhammad Ismail Katki, Abdul Quddus Katki, Abdul Ghaffar Maninathpuri, Muhammad Ishaq Daryapuri, and Muhammad Ismail Patnavi.

-His contemporaries include Manzoor Ahmad Qasmi, Amīdul Islam Qasmi, Abdul Matīn Miftahi, Ghulam Kibriya Miftahi, Muhammad Jalal Qasmi, Ikramul Haque Qasmi, Abdur Rahim Miftahi, and Muhammad Ishaq Patnavi, etc.
+Among his contemporaries were Manzoor Ahmad Qasmi, Amīdul Islam Qasmi, Abdul Matīn Miftahi, Ghulam Kibriya Miftahi, Muhammad Jalal Qasmi, Ikramul Haque Qasmi, Abdur Rahim Miftahi, and Muhammad Ishaq Patnavi.

 For higher education, he moved to Darul Uloom Deoband, where he enrolled and graduated in 1380–79 AH (1960–61 AD).
-His classmates include the former mufti of Darul Uloom Deoband, Kafilur Rahman Nishat Usmani.
+His classmates there included Kafilur Rahman Nishat Usmani, who later served as the Mufti of Darul Uloom Deoband.

-His Hadith teachers at Darul Uloom Deoband include Sayed Fakhruddin Ahmad, Muhammad Ibrahim Balyawi, Fakhrul Hasan Moradabadi, Bashir Ahmad Khan Bulandshahri, Zahūr Ahmad Deobandi, Sayed Hasan Deobandi, and Muhammad Tayyib Qasmi.
+His teachers of Hadith at the Deoband seminary included Syed Fakhruddin Ahmad, Ibrahim Balyawi, Fakhrul Hasan Moradabadi, Bashir Ahmad Khan Bulandshahri, Zahūr Ahmad Deobandi, Sayed Hasan Deobandi, and Muhammad Tayyib Qasmi.